Code-Institute-Submissions/Tango-de-Maret/README.md

 ## Project barriers and solutions

 * The resonsiveness of all the different sized text/color/photo section-divisions was a challenge.
 The text was cut/hidden on smaller resolutions.
-Therefore I manually set each sections' minimum-height.
+Therefore I manually set each sections' custom minimum-height.
-* "Why Tango?" image "portrait-of-Maret" the purpose of the photo diminishes on the Ipad resolutions- working on cutting the photo, so that the face would still be visible.
+* "Why Tango?" image "portrait-of-Maret" the purpose of the photo diminishes on the Ipad resolutions, meaning, the face area of the image goes hidden.
+I am recutting the image for that not to happen.

 ## Testing